 If you’re looking to honeymoon in the Maldives or Bora Bora, you’ll no doubt have considered staying at the many glamorous properties such as the Conrad Maldives, Conrad Bora Bora Nui, or the Waldorf Astoria Maldives Ithaafushi.

-Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 95,000 points per night for a standard room – with the exception of the Waldorf Astoria in the Maldives (and in Los Cabos), which goes for 120,000 points per night.
+Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 120,000 points per night for a standard room – with the exception of the Waldorf Astoria hotels in the Maldives or Los Cabos, which can go for up to 150,000 points per night.

-Compared to the cash rates of US$1,500+ per night (plus taxes) at these properties, redeeming points is obviously a screaming deal.
+Compared to the cash rates of $2,000+ (USD) per night (plus taxes) at these properties, redeeming points is obviously a great deal.

-And if you were to buy these points under the current 100% bonus promotion, that’d be equivalent to paying US$380 per night at the Conrads (or US$480 per night at the Waldorf), which is akin to getting 80% off the retail price!
+And if you were to buy these points under the current 100% bonus promotion, that’d be equivalent to paying $480 (USD) per night at the Conrads (or $600 (USD) per night at the Waldorf), which is akin to getting 80% off the retail price.

-Meanwhile, it’s much easier to find a block of five consecutive nights at the standard rate at the Conrads in the Maldives and Bora Bora.
+Meanwhile, it’s much easier to find a block of five consecutive nights at the standard rate of 120,000 points at the Conrad Maldives Rangali Island, in comparison.

 If you’re buying points with the aim of staying at one of these aspirational hotels, I’d recommend first locating the available standard rooms on your desired dates, and then quickly completing the transaction and securing the rooms at the highly discounted rate.

-If you’ve identified a good opportunity to redeem your Hilton Honors points for greater than 0.6 Canadian cents / 0.5 US cents per point in value, but are still missing some of the points required to complete the booking, then buying points with a 100% bonus to top-up your account could be the most straightforward solution.
+If you’ve identified a good opportunity to redeem your Hilton Honors points for greater than our target valuation of 0.6 Canadian cents / 0.5 US cents per point, but are still missing some of the points required to complete the booking, then buying points with a 100% bonus to top up your account could be the most straightforward solution.

 (This applies to the above-mentioned luxury properties as well.
 I imagine that many Canadians who’ve gotten one or two of the Amex US Hilton Honors cards will have points balances in the range of 200,000+ Hilton Honors points.
-Buying points to top-up to the 300,000- or 400,000-point range will allow you to secure that memorable getaway at a high-end beach or overwater resort much faster than waiting a month or two to earn yet another credit card signup bonus.)
+Buying points to top up to the 300,000- or 400,000-point range will allow you to secure that memorable getaway at a high-end resort much faster than waiting a month or two to earn yet another credit card signup bonus.)

 While Hilton’s luxury properties probably offer the most stellar value, there are occasionally pockets of value in redeeming points for lower-end hotels or nice hotels in less popular destinations as well, although they don’t appear all too frequently.